 On Windows, all those programs have a legitimate purpose: There is no system wide package management.
 Therefore it is just fine to install third party software somewhere on your system, it is a mess of third party software anyway.
 And then having at least a tool for all Python packages is an improvement over nothing at all.

 My stance so far has been that those third party package manager have no purpose on my Linux distribution, there I can use the superior package management to install everything with a unified mechanism.

 That is, until I have to do serious work on a supercomputer.
 There you do not get any administrative permissions.
 Actually, I would not want them because I would not want to be responsible for endangering other people's work.
 So it is relaxing to be a simple user on that large system without having to worry about the other users.
 The problem is that I cannot just install software using the package management.
 I cannot do anything outside of my personal directory, really.

 pip are really handy because they offer

 pip install --user.
 Instead of installing the files into

 local is chosen by me, other people use

-it does not really matter; what matters is that it is in my home directory
+not really matter; what matters is that it is in my home directory where I can

 This is needed because the system packages in the RedHat Linux are all compiled